-AD has attended the Larkfield service every weekday morning (Monday - Friday) from 9am - 12 noon for many years .
-She is 35 years old and lives at home with her mother and father.
+Person A has attended the Larkfield service every weekday morning (Monday - Friday) from 9am - 12 noon for many years.
+They in their thirties and live at home with their mother and father.
 They value this service and also have some trusted home respite in the form of hours they collect together to go away for a weekend or two a year.

-When AD was 3 years old she became very ill with Heamoltic Uraemic Syndrome which left her with severely brain damaged.
-AD does not communicate verbally, she is a quadriplegic who uses a moulded wheelchair to move around.
-In 1999 AD had a gastrostomy peg tube fitted and can no longer eat or drink due to having problems eating and drinking.
-AD's complex health needs are significant and she has a DNR in place for the future.
+When Person A was 3 years old they became very ill and were left severely brain damaged.
+Person A does not communicate verbally and is a quadriplegic who uses a wheelchair to move around.
+In 1999 Person A had a gastrostomy peg tube fitted and can no longer eat or drink.
+Person A's complex health needs are significant and lifelong.

-AD's mother brings AD to Larkfield in the morning at 9 and picks her up at 12.
-She takes her home and puts her on her bed so that she can be fed and medicated through the tube and pump at about 12.30.
+Person A's mother brings Person A to Larkfield in the morning at 9 and picks them up at 12.
+She takes them home and where they are fed and medicated through the tube and pump at about 12.30.
 This whole process takes about 3 to 3 and a half hours.
-During this time AD rests and Mum stays by her bed.
-This routine has been altered on occasion, but AD has become agitated so routine is important.
-We explored the possibility of Larkfield staff carrying out this afternoon peg feeding routine but AD's mother believes that routine is so important to AD's ongoing wellbeing that she wouldn't consider trying to change it again as attempts have been made in the past and these have not been successful.
-AD's mother also feels that this feeding and medication process needs the peace and quiet of home.
-If the service were to open early for AD she would be unsettling for AD and she would not be able to achieve the social element of her attendance at Larkfield, which is so important to her.
+During this time Person A rests and Mum stays by their bed.
+This routine has been altered on occasion, but Person A has become agitated so routine is important.

+We explored the possibility of Larkfield staff carrying out this afternoon peg feeding routine but Person A's mother believes that routine is so important to Person A's ongoing wellbeing that she would not consider trying to change it again as attempts have been made in the past and these have not been successful.
+Person A's mother also feels that this feeding and medication process needs the peace and quiet of home.
+If the service were to open early for Person A they would be coming into a service where their friends and staff were not yet there.
+This would be unsettling for Person A and they would not be able to achieve the social element of their attendance at Larkfield, which is so important to them.

-The proposed change to times will reduce the hours AD will spend with her friends from 3 to 2.
-This will also reduce these Larkfield respite hours available to this family by a third.
-AD's mother has expressed her concerns about the impact this change will have for her daughter and her family in this loss of hours.
+The proposed change to times will reduce the hours Person A will spend with their friends from 3 to 2.
+This will also reduce the Larkfield respite hours available to this family by a third.
+Person A's mother has expressed her concerns about the impact this change will have on Person A and their family in this loss of hours.